-So you’ve heard of Webull, the commission free stock trading app that is offering new users a completely free stock.
+So you've heard of Webull, the commission free stock trading app that is offering new users a completely free stock when they sign up.

 You might have some questions, like is Webull safe?
 Are the free stocks legit?
 Is the app any good?

 Many online brokerages and investing apps have popped up over the last few years.
 Some great, others... not so much.

 As a result, it has become more and more difficult for investors to decide which one is best for them.
 Some of them offer great platforms to their users while others being frustrating and unbearable to use.

 Today, we will be doing a deep dive on the relatively new brokerage platform called Webull.
 We first began reviewing Webull in May of 2018.
 We were actually the first blog to post a review of this app!
 Recently, they added 100% free IRA's to the platform, and they have significantly improved the user experience and app.

 In short, this is app is an excellent choice for the intermediate active trader.
 It is NOT an app with an unbearable experience.

 Let's get into the review!
 (Or, check out the video review below from Ryan.)